Sushi on keto? Heck yeah! But not so fast, not every “type” of sushi is considered keto-friendly, at least in a non-technical sense.

-For those that are following this type of approach, sushi, especially nigiri, makes excellent carb-up food.
+For those that are following this type of approach, sushi on keto, especially nigiri, makes excellent carb-up food.
 During the carbohydrate loading phase, you want your fats to be reduced as much as possible to compensate for the increased carbohydrates and prevent any unwanted fat gain.

 Again, it is a pretty rigorous protocol and not for the faint of heart.

 However, some do choose to have mini carb-loads every once in a while as a way to provide a mental break from dieting or simply enjoy time with family and friends.

 For these individuals, I would still recommend fat intake be kept moderate to low for an “optimal” carb-up or “cheat day.”
 However, if only doing so once in a blue moon, then do as you please.